Raven Hill Discovery Center

 6696 Lower Shore Dr. • Harbor Springs

 This 30 acre nature preserve is owned by the Little Traverse Conservancy, and maintained by West Traverse Township.
 A well groomed trail system winds through a mix of upland dunes and lowland cedar swamp along the Lake Michigan shoreline.
-Open Memorial Day through Labor Day.
+Open Memorial Day through Labor Day from 10 am to 7 pm.
+Labor Day through October open weekends only.

 From Harbor Springs, take M-119 northwest 3.8 miles to Lower Shore Drive.
 Follow Lower Shore Drive for 1/2 mile.
 The preserve sign is on the left.
 No Hunting.